Face Swap @ Magic Hour (YC W24)

 Enabling more people to create successful face swaps...

-Magic Hour’s face swap tool uses advanced AI to detect and replace faces in videos or images.
-It works entirely online—no downloads needed—and supports both personal uploads and YouTube links.
+The face swap tool uses advanced AI to identify and replace faces in photos or videos, works fully online with no downloads, and supports both personal uploads and YouTube links.

-The Face Swap Product Flow is Magic Hour's most used feature and their feature page is the page that converts the most users from the free plan to a premium plan.
+Magic Hour’s Face Swap Product Flow is its most popular feature and drives the highest upgrade rate from the free plan to premium.

 03 rESEARCH & PLANNING